What is the conversion rate?

 It is essential that the BVG conversion rate be adjusted to reality in the political process as soon as possible in order to stem the currently high level of undesired redistribution from today's workers to pension recipients.
 The aim is to restore the solidarity principle and intergenerational justice in terms of occupational pension provision.

-Would you like to know more?Arranging a personal consultation
+Would you like to know more?Schedule a consultation

 Would you like to get an overview of your personal pension fund situation?
 Would you like to know about 3rd pillar opportunities to narrow possible gaps resulting from lower benefits from the 2nd pillar in the future?